 Bone marrow exam

 What is this test?

 This is a two-part test that looks at the blood cells in a sample of bone marrow, the spongy tissue within certain bones.
-This test may help your doctor diagnose or monitor a blood disease or health condition affecting your marrow.
+This test may help your healthcare provider diagnose or monitor a blood disease or health condition affecting your marrow.

-Your bone marrow has a liquid consistency and also a solid part.
+Your bone marrow has a liquid part and a solid part.
 Aspiration uses a needle to remove a sample of the liquid part of bone marrow.
 Biopsy uses a larger needle to remove a small amount of bone with its marrow.